Prices from £15.00

 - increase in blood pressure

-If you get any side effects that affect your daily life, you can speak with your doctor about switching to another birth control pill.
+If you get any contraceptive pill side effects that affect your daily life or that you are concerned about, you should speak with your doctor about it.
+They may suggest switching to another birth control pill or using other forms of contraception.

-Read the patient information leaflet that comes with your pack of Gedarel pills to learn about any rare side effects.
+Read the patient information leaflet that comes with your pack of Gedarel combined pills to learn about any rare side effects.
+For more information on some of the specific side effects of the pill, see our pages on:

 -